Taxes for New Interns

 Parts of your 1040

-The top section on the first page is consists of demographic information, marital and filing status, and a list of dependents (note that personal "exemptions" have been eliminated for 2018).
+The first page consists of demographic information, marital and filing status, and a list of dependents.
 We are assuming you are single with no children, so nothing really interesting here.

-The income section is where you’ll list your income, naturally.
+The next page is the main section of the tax return into which information flows from a number of other pages.
 After the end of the year (typically in February), you’ll get a W-2 form from your hospital, which reports to both you and the IRS your taxable income.
-Box 1 of the W-2 will go directly on Line 7 of your 1040.
+Box 1 of the W-2 will go directly on Line 1 of your 1040.
 In this case, we’ve assumed that your PGY-1 salary is $60,000, that you worked exactly 6 months during the year, and your total health/vision/dental insurance premiums total $1000 for a full year.
 Thus, $60,000 salary minus $1000 in deductible insurance premiums equals $59,000 per year in taxable wages.
-But you only had a job for half a year, so your W-2 will report $29,500 as you can see on Line 7.
+But you only had a job for half a year, so your W-2 will report $29,500 as you can see on Line 1.

 Adjusted Gross Income

-The next section of the 1040 is where you can take subtractions (called “deductions”) against your income.
-This is labeled “Adjusted Gross Income” because these deductions reduce your actual income to come up with your “AGI” on Line 37.
+Line 7 is your “Adjusted Gross Income” (AGI).
+“Deductions” from your income get subtracted from Line 6 to come up with your AGI.
+The deductions are totaled up in the “Adjustments to Income” section of Schedule 1.
 Anyone hoping for PSLF needs to be very familiar with each/every item which can either increase or decrease your AGI, because your loan payments (and thus your future forgiveness) depend on your AGI.
+Also, it is line 7 which is used to calculated your payments for any income-driven federal loan repayment plan!

-The other relevant line in this section relates to any student loan interest you paid during the year, which gets reported on line 33.
+Student loan interest you paid during the year gets reported on line 33.
 If you start paying towards your student loans as soon as you graduate (which anyone hoping for PSLF should certainly do), most/all of your payments will be towards interest.
-The maximum deduction for his this $2500.
-Note that some on an income-driven plan may be making payments of “zero” each month (but still getting credit towards PSLF!), but if you consolidated your loans, that counts as interest "paid" and you can still take the deduction.
+The maximum deduction for this is $2500.
+Note that some on an income-driven plan may be making payments of “zero” each month (but still getting credit towards PSLF!), but if you consolidated your loans in 2018 (as anyone hoping for PSLF should have done) that counts as interest "paid" and you can still take the deduction.
 And of course, if you have no loans, the interest deduction does not apply to you.
 But we’ve put the maximum loan deduction on Line 33 for reference, as many of you (unfortunately) will get used to seeing this on your taxes at some point during residency and fellowship.
 At higher incomes, you’ll lose the ability to deduct student loan interest.
 Those of you in high salary programs may only get to take the deduction in your intern year.

 Tax and Credits

-The standard deduction then gets subtracted from your AGI and the new total is entered on Line 41.
+The standard deduction then gets subtracted from your AGI and the new total is entered on Line 10.
+Line 10 is the income upon which your tax is based.

-The tax on your taxable income is on Line 44.
-Which in this example is $1888.
+The tax on your taxable income is on Line 11.
+Which in this example is $1613.
 You would think this would be the last line.
-But for reasons we won’t get into, there are still more lines between tax and “total tax” (Line 63).
-So how did your tax get calculated on Line 44?
-This is where the concept of “tax brackets” comes in, which all of you should have already learned through your medical school financial aid department (kidding!).
+But for reasons we won’t get into, there are still more lines between tax and “total tax” (Line 15).
+So how did your tax get calculated on Line 11?
+This is where the concept of “tax brackets” comes in, which all of you should have already learned through your medical school financial aid department (kidding! but wouldn’t that have been nice?).
 We won’t cover tax brackets in detail.
 But just know that as your taxable income increases, the extra income can be subject to a higher tax rate.
 If you are curious to see what the current tax brackets are, here it is.

 Ok, deep breath.
 We’re almost to the end.

-Remember the tuition and fees deduction from way back on line 34?
-The one we said you shouldn’t take?
-Well, this is where you get credit (literally!) for your tuition.
+What’s that on line 12?
+It’s come up from “Schedule 3” which is included for you in the sample pdf.
+This is where you get credit (literally!) for your tuition payments.
 Many interns can get a $2000 “credit” for the tuition they paid for the last semester of medical school (but only IF the tuition was paid in 2018, as opposed to being paid in late 2017 for 2018.
 Credits are usually more valuable than deductions.
 In your case, you are eligible for the Lifetime Learning Credit, which maxes out at $2000.
-Why is the credit only $1888 in our example?
-Because the tax was only $1888, this is not a “refundable” credit.
+Why is the credit only $1613 in our example?
+Because the total TAX was only $1613, and this is not a “refundable” credit.
 Which means, you can’t take more in credit than your tax.
 Check out our blog post for more info on how the credit works.

-But there are two questions which we get each year.
+There are two questions which we get each year.
 First, the “1099-T” form which reports your tuition paid to your medical school is not always accurate.
 You can’t rely on it.
 You may need to get a copy of actual account payments for the tax year.
 Second, it doesn’t matter who paid the tuition.
 You can still take the credit.
-That is, you were the student, the school billed you, and the tuition got paid.
-Whether you took out a loan to pay it, or your parents or other family paid it, you can take the credit.
+That is: YOU were the student, the school billed YOU, and the tuition got paid.
+Whether you took out a loan to pay it, or your parents or other family paid it, YOU can take the credit.
 The only exception is if you had a full scholarship for tuition and fees (e.g. MD/PhD students or other scholarship recipients).
 In that case, you cannot take the credit because no tuition was paid.
 Instead you can think of it as tuition which was never charged in the first place.

-Now look at Line 63 (“total tax”).
+Now look at Line 15 (“Total Tax”).
 It’s zero!
 As a result of only partial year income, and credits and deductions you don’t owe any taxes!
 Congratulations.
 Enjoy it.
 Because (if you are lucky), this will be the last time in your working career you’ll owe no taxes.

 Finally, we get to the payments and refund section.

 If you filled out your W-4 as we advised here the withholding on our sample salary of $60,000 over six months comes out to about $4450.
+[For 2018 this number would be closer to $3600].
 That is you had $4450 withheld for federal taxes.
 But you do not owe federal taxes.
-So the IRS says thanks for the loan and will deposit $4450 into your checking account.
+So the IRS says thanks for the loan! and will deposit $4450 into your checking account.
 Don’t spend it all in one place, unless that one place is a Roth IRA or your 401k.
 Yes, we know, we are party poopers.

 But this example is perfect for illustrating the potentially un-linked relationship between your taxes withheld (which are based on the W-4 you filled out) and your actual taxes owed.